2018 Judging Panel

 Kate Johnson (Chair)

-Kate is a literary agent at the New York-based Wolf Literary Services, representing a range of fiction and nonfiction writers across the US and the UK, including short story writers Sam Allingham, Tania Hershman, Bryan Hurt, Bonnie Nadzam, Hasanthika Sirisena and Azareen Van der Vliet Oloomi.
+Kate is a literary agent at the New York-based Mackenzie Wolf literary agency, representing a range of fiction and nonfiction writers across the US and the UK, including short story writers Sam Allingham, Tania Hershman, Bryan Hurt, Bonnie Nadzam, Hasanthika Sirisena and Azareen Van der Vliet Oloomi.
 She also adores the stories of Aleksandar Hemon, Lorrie Moore, Eley Williams, Jamie Quatro, Etgar Keret, Mavis Gallant, Shirley Jackson, Joy Williams, and…could really go on and on and on!

 “I want a story that feels both urgent and timeless, that can take me travelling into new landscapes and languages, or simply into other people’s minds.
 I love – and, perhaps, require -a narrator with a distinct voice or point of view, and am delighted whenever fiction reveals something strange in the everyday, or conversely something relatable in someone extraordinary.”